 Operated by Sound Transit, the Link light rail system is limited but is a fast way to get around.
 Currently consisting of two lines (Central Link and Tacoma Link), extensions are planned for the future.

-Although most residents of Seattle don’t use the service on a regular basis, it is useful for expats who travel for business and need to access the airport.
+Although most Seattle residents don't use the service regularly, the Link light rail is useful for expats who travel for business and need quick access to the airport.

 Buses